-UNIVERSITY EQUIVALENCY: UA, UC, UL, AU, AF, CUC, KUC
+UNIVERSITY EQUIVALENCY: UA\, UC, UL, AU, AF\, CUC, KUC

-This course is designed as an introductory survey of global history and will provide a foundation for advanced study in history and related fields.
-It covers the major political, cultural, intellectual and economic developments of the world from the 15th century through the 18th century.
+This course is designed as an introductory survey of global history and will provide a foundation for advanced study of history and related fields.
+The course covers the major political, cultural, intellectual and economic developments of the world since the beginning of the 19th century to the present.
 It is intended to provide a foundation in history and historical methods upon which students may build in more advanced study.
 Students will be exposed to primary sources and techniques for research and writing, and taught to engage with historical issues.